danyelous/Miscellaneous/GoogleSheetsActionScriptNotificacion/Readme.md

 - Send emails on your behalf

 ## Support
-For questions or assistance, please contact the system administrator at dpontoriero@institutovanguardia.edu.ar
+For questions or assistance, please contact the system administrator at adminsitrator